 When currency is deposited with a Federal Reserve Bank, the quality of each note is evaluated by sophisticated processing equipment.
-Notes that meet our strict quality criteria--that is, they are still in good condition--continue to circulate, while those that do not are taken out of circulation and destroyed.
-This process determines the life span of a Federal Reserve note.
+Notes that meet our strict quality criteria--that is, that are still in good condition--continue to circulate, while those that do not are taken out of circulation and destroyed.
+This process determines the lifespan of a Federal Reserve note.

-Life span varies by denomination.
-One factor that influences the life span of each denomination is how the denomination is used by the public.
-For example, $100 notes are often used as a store of value.
-This means that they pass between users less frequently than lower denominations that are more often used for transactions, such as $5 notes.
-Thus, $100 notes typically last longer than $5 notes.
+The lifespan of Federal Reserve notes varies by denomination and depends on a number of factors, including how the denomination is used by the public.
+For example, larger denominations such as $100 notes are often used as a store of value, which means they pass between users less frequently than lower-denominations such as $5 notes, which are more often used for transactions.

-*Estimated life spans as of December 2012.
-Because the $2 note does not widely circulate, we do not publish its estimated life span.
+*Estimated lifespans as of December 2018.
+Because the $2 note does not widely circulate, we do not publish its estimated lifespan.

 How much U.S. currency is in circulation?